Implementing Authentication in Mobile Banking Apps (SCA) on Android Platform

 To cover the typical use-cases efficiently, the unified PIN keyboard should be configurable with at least the following attributes:

-• The URI Address - Basically the service location that will be called while sending the signed request using an HTTP client of your choice.
-We use uri variable in the example.
+- The URI Address - Basically the service location that will be called while sending the signed request using an HTTP client of your choice.
+We use

-• The URI ID - Identifier of the URI / service.
-Be very careful here!
-In the examples below, we use a value of uriId for this value.
-While it is remarkably similar to the end of an actual URI (uri), this value is in fact an arbitrarily chosen constant that the client and server must agree on beforehand for a particular server-side operation represented.
-You need to ask your server developer for the exact value.
+), this value is in fact an arbitrarily chosen constant that the client and server must agree on beforehand for a particular server-side operation represented.
+You need to ask your server developer for the exact value. - The HTTP request data - This is basically the data that will be signed.
+For the

-• The HTTP method - (Optional) The HTTP method to be used for the call.
-For the most cases, the calls should be made via the POST value and hence the POST value should be the default.
+requests (that are the most common in the case of transaction signing), this value represents simply the HTTP request body bytes. - The HTTP method - (Optional) The HTTP method to be used for the call.
+For the most cases, the calls should be made via the

-• The HTTP headers - (Optional) Value of any other HTTP headers you need to use when calling your service.
+value should be the default. - The HTTP headers - (Optional) Value of any other HTTP headers you need to use when calling your service.

 Checking the Activation Status Before Signing